TwinCAT HMI User Control

 Click here to download UserControl_Hemelix.zip

-In this example, the fictitious house automation has a Lock (a device that can be used to lock the door), MainDoor (the main gate to enter the yard), and a water valve.
+The example has a Lock (a device that can be used to lock the door), MainDoor (the main gate to enter the yard), and a water valve.
 All these devices have a name and IsClosed boolean variables.
 These common properties will be displayed by the user control.
+As we see all four components are similar looking but they have different images, text, and status.
+We are making instances and configuring them with different symbol expressions.

 The sample application will have the following default view.